The EPRU Collegiate Program has a number of goals in trying to improve the quality and enjoyment of rugby. These include:

 Washington College RFC was founded in September 1990 by Seth Engel.
 It began as a small club, receiving funding from the Student Govt Assn and member dues.
 The club was a member of the Potomac Rugby Union, but has since transferred to the EPRU.
 Washington College is located in Chestertown, Maryland.

 The Widener Men’s Rugby club has had great success in recent years, making it as far as the national final four in Division 3 Club Rugby.
-The 2009-2010 club was undefeated in their regular season and have been named this year’s Division 3 Eastern Pennsylvania Rugby Union champions.
+The 2009-2010 club was undefeated in their regular season and were named the Division 3 Eastern Pennsylvania Rugby Union champions.

 Come out and enjoy this gritty sport with our championship caliber club, and we promise you will build new friendships while learning new skills.
 Home games are played on Widener’s Old Main field on the Chester campus.